gutierrezmannix/gutierrezmannix.github.io/SpanishVersion.md

 Ciencias Politicas.
 University of Texas at Dallas (En progreso 2022)

 #### Maestría
-Ciencias Politicas University of Texas at Dallas (2020)
+Ciencias Politicas.
+University of Texas at Dallas (2020)

 #### Maestría
-Politica Publica y Administracion University of Texas Rio Grande Valley (2016)
+Politica Publica y Administracion.
+University of Texas Rio Grande Valley (2016)

 #### Especialidad de Posgrado
-Analisis de Datos Economicos y Demograficos University of Texas at Dallas (2020)
+Analisis de Datos Economicos y Demograficos.
+University of Texas at Dallas (2020)

 #### Especialidad de Posgrado
-Pedagogía University of Texas at Dallas (2020)
+Pedagogía.
+University of Texas at Dallas (2020)

 #### Licenciatura
-Sociologia (Cum Laude) University of Texas at Brownsville (2013)
+Sociologia(Cum Laude).
+University of Texas at Brownsville (2013)

 ### Experiencia en el campo Académico: